A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Theoretical Performance Analysis

 where $n$ is the vector length and $S$ is the size of the small fast memory.
 To understand this result further and its proof, please see section 5.2 in \cite{elango2014characterizing}.
-Of importance to our discussion is that in this particular case, V. Elango et al. considered the computation of $Ax$ to be almost free with regards to data movement.
+Of importance to our discussion is that in this particular case, V. Elango et al. considered recomputation of an array to be disallowed, and the computation of $Ax$ to be almost free with regards to data movement, meaning that the I/O cost of evaluating the discrete system $w=Ax$ is equal to the read from $x$ and the write to $w$.
 This is not true in the case of SEM as the computation of $Ax$ both depends on the geometric factors as well as the gather-scatter operation as we described previously.
-We, therefore, have several more loads and stores that we need to perform.
-As we need to load $6$ geometric factors per point at every iteration we get that the lower bound for the spectral element method instead is
+We, therefore, have several more loads and stores that we need to perform to evaluate $Ax$.
+As we need to load six geometric factors per point at every iteration we get that the lower bound for SEM instead would be

 where $n = E(N+1)^d$ is the number of points, $E$ is the number of elements, $N$ is the polynomial order, and $d$ is the dimension of the domain.
-The reason for the last $n$ stores/loads is because of the vertices corresponding to $w^{(i)}$ on lines 6 and 10 in Algorithm \ref{alg:cg}.
-When the cost of evaluating $Ax$ is negligible we never actually need to write to $w^{(i)}$, but it can be directly obtained from $Ap^{(i)}=w^{(i)}$.
-When the cost of $Ax$ is large, however, it is cheaper to write to it than to recompute $w^{(i)}$.
-An interesting note here is that while the number of points $n = E(N+1)^d$ holds for any current implementation of the spectral element method, in reality, the actual number of degrees of freedom are closer to $EN^d$.
+An interesting note here is that while the number of points $n = E(N+1)^d$ holds for any current implementation of SEM, in reality, the actual number of degrees of freedom are closer to $EN^d$.
 Because of the matrix-free approach, several points are duplicated along element boundaries.
 An insight from this bound is that a refactorization of the algorithm could thus potentially decrease the I/O cost further by not duplicating the points.
 This line of thought with considering the cost of $Ax$ and the actual number of degrees of freedom leads us to another observation that can be applied more generally.
-For the unpreconditioned conjugate gradient method with arrays of length $n$, the I/O cost can be lower bounded by
+For unpreconditioned CG with arrays of length $n$, the I/O cost would be lower bounded by